-Deliverables

-The following is a list of tasks that must be completed for the project along with the deliverables associated with each task.
+Deliverables: The following is a list of tasks that must be completed for the project along with the deliverables associated with each task.
 All work products must be approved by MCP and WDNR and will be retained as property of WDNR.
 All work deliverables should be submitted to the MCP AOC Program Supervisor, designated MCP staff, and WDNR.

-Task 1: Quality Assurance Project Plans (QAPPs)
+Task 1: Prepare and Gain Approval for a Quality Assurance Project Plan (QAPP)